geopm/geopm/integration/experiment/ffnet/README.md

   differentiate regions of interest.

-  In addition to command line arguments common to all runscripts, this script also accepts options used by the `gpu_frequency_sweep experiment`:
+  In addition to command line arguments common to all runscripts, this script also accepts options used by the `gpu_frequency_sweep` experiment.
+Note that for each domain (CPU/GPU/uncore), a sweep will not run unless both minimum and maximum frequencies are supplied and unequal to one another.

   **CPU Frequency Settings**

   - `--max-frequency`: the maximum CPU frequency setting for the sweep.
-                       By default, it uses the sticker for the compute nodes, and executes an additional run with max turbo frequency as the limit.
-Within each trial, the experiment script will start at the highest frequency and run at each limit until it reaches the minimum.
+If not specified, a CPU frequency sweep will not run.

   - `--min-frequency`: the minimum CPU frequency setting for the sweep.
+If not specified, a CPU frequency sweep will not run.

   - `--step-frequency`: the step size in hertz between CPU frequency settings for the sweep.
+The default value is the CPU's frequency step size.

   - `--run-max-turbo`: executes additional runs with max turbo frequency as the limit for the core frequency.